• FinTokei — full Japanese-language support, including dashboard and rule documents

 Currency handling

 JPY-to-USD conversion happens automatically through Wise on withdrawal.
-Specifically, the prevailing TTM rate at receipt is the figure to record for Japanese tax filing.
+For Japanese tax filing, the figure to record is the prevailing TTM rate at the time of receipt.
 Consult a licensed tax professional for the documentation standards.

 The5%ers official (coupon “HZZS4”)